16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 My go-to brands of (in-water) sardines:

-Sometimes I add a little extra salt for flavor and just to get a little extra electrolyte burst to my system.
-I use Redmond Real Salt as it’s the best I could find.
+Sometimes I add a little extra salt for flavor and get a little extra electrolyte burst into my system.

-Their salt comes from an ancient sea bed in Utah so it’s most likely free of microplastics and toxins which can be found in salt sourced from the ocean.
+Their salt comes from an ancient sea bed in Utah, so it’s most likely free of microplastics and toxins, which can be found in salt sourced from the ocean.

-I should also mention they just added a carnivore diet-approved electrolyte mix called Re-Lyte.
-You just mix it with water and this is great for pre or post-workouts or if you sweat a lot, like me.
+You mix it with water, and this is great for pre or post-workouts or if you sweat a lot, like me.

 Tuna